• Travel & Destination

 During the colonial period, couscous spread to France and other European countries, where it became a popular dish among immigrants from North Africa.

-Today, couscous is enjoyed around the world and is considered a staple food in many countries.
+These days, couscous is enjoyed around the world and is considered a staple food in many countries.

 A versatile dish, it’s made by mixing semolina flour with water to form small pearl-sized balls.
 They are then steamed and mostly served with a stew or sauce.